Faye Knoll, M.D.

 Dr. Knoll has been active in ophthalmic research and has presented at multiple national meetings.
 As an eye doctor, she is a member of the American Academy of Ophthalmology, the Association for Research in Vision and Ophthalmology and the American Society of Cataract and Refractive Surgery.

-While Dr. Knoll takes great satisfaction and pride out of her career as an ophthalmologist, her greatest loves are her husband, son and dog.
+While Dr. Knoll takes great satisfaction and pride out of her career as an ophthalmologist, she enjoys spending time with her son and daughter.
 Her favorite pastimes include reading, listening to music and visiting with friends and family.
 She also enjoys yoga and jogging.